A poorly soundproofed bathroom can be a very embarrassing problem.

 - Take the lid off the tank of your toilet and clean the top and inside edges of it.

 - Peel the backing off the adhesive foam and stick it around the top edges of your toilet tank, folding it inside the wall of the toilet too.

 - Push the tank lid firmly back into place – you should notice it is a tighter (more sound resistant) fit.

 If your toilet makes a lot of noise when it is filling up there may be an issue with your pipes, this can cause noise problems such as your bathtub drain may gurgle when the toilet is flushed.

 Check that the water inlet pipe is clamped up tightly, tighten up any screws.

 It is also a very good idea to check that the water valve is set correctly, valves can make a lot of noise if they are set incorrectly so tighten or loosen up the valve as the toilet tank is filling and see if this makes any difference to the amount of sound it makes.

-A quick and simple solution which can help with bathroom noises is to use white noise in the bathroom.
+A quick and simple solution that can help with bathroom noises is to use white noise in the bathroom.

-Putting a white noise machine in your bathroom can help people feel more comfortable and at ease in your bathroom.
+Using white noise can help people feel more comfortable and at ease in your bathroom.

 6. Soundproof The Air Vent